 You’ve found your dream home, made an accepted offer, and you’re closing in on finally moving into the space.
 It’s an exciting time, but before you make the home yours, you’ll have to go through a few steps, including obtaining an inspection, having the home appraised, and conducting a property title search.

 It’s reasonable to assume that the person you’re buying a home from is actually entitled to sell the home.
-However, that’s not always the case!
+However, that’s not always the case.
 Sometimes, somebody else may have a claim to the property (such as in an inheritance dispute), or there’s a lien on the property because the current owner owes creditors.

-Because someone who doesn’t hold the title can’t sell a property, you must perform a title search before closing on a home.
-It’s for your own protection.
-Is it legally required?
-No, but most lenders require both title searches and title insurance as part of mortgage underwriting.
+Most lenders require both title searches and title insurance as part of mortgage underwriting.
 If you’re buying in cash and want to skip the title search to expedite matters, that’s playing with fire.

 A current owner might not even be aware of an old claim against the property’s title.
 They may have inherited a lien without knowing it or the property previously passed hands with improper record keeping.
 Second, debts follow the property.
 Even if there have been two owners since someone was delinquent on property payments, those debts may come back to bite you.

 In most cases, a title company or attorney will take care of the title search for you, the buyer.
 Sometimes, the lender will handle it.
-If you’d like, you can also perform the search yourself.

 All property records are public, so you are entitled to search for a title yourself.

 Bear in mind that all counties and municipalities organize property information differently so before you even begin searching, plan to visit multiple government offices.
 You can usually find the records you need at places like the county courthouse, the recorder’s office, and the county assessor office.